-Cotija is a hard cheese made from raw cow milk; it originates from the town of Cotija in Mexico.
+Cotija is a hard cheese made from raw cow milk and originates from the town of Cotija in Mexico.
 It is a remarkable cheese that changes its texture and flavor profile over time.
-A freshly made batch of this cheese will have a white appearance with a strong salty flavor, a lot like feta.
-After the ageing process, it becomes hard and crumbly, like parmesan.
-It is no surprise that Cotija is the “Parmesan of Mexico.
+A freshly made batch will have a white appearance with a strong salty flavor, a lot like feta.
+After the aging process, it becomes hard and crumbly, like parmesan.
+It is no surprise that Cotija is the “Parmesan of Mexico.”